vorlang/vor/README.md

 What the compiler does with this:

-- `safety` invariant proven at compile time — rejects the program if any state × handler combination violates it
+- The `safety` invariant is proven at compile time — the program is rejected if any reachable state violates it
-- `where` constraint on `:acquire` — rejects requests with invalid priority before the handler runs
+- The `where` constraint rejects messages with invalid priority before the handler runs
-- `sensitive` on `auth_token` — redacted in all telemetry events
+- The `sensitive` annotation redacts `auth_token` in all telemetry events
-- `liveness` invariant monitored at runtime — auto-recovers via the resilience handler
+- The `liveness` invariant is monitored at runtime with automatic recovery via the resilience handler
-- Every state transition, message received, and message emitted generates telemetry automatically
+- Every state transition and message generates telemetry automatically
 - The compiled binary is a standard OTP gen_statem

 ## Multi-agent model checking

+Wire agents together in a system block and `mix vor.check` explores all message interleavings within configured bounds:

 ```vor
 system RaftCluster do